I am interested in investment capital for my project. Can I apply through this process?

 Do you fund salaries and operating expenses?

 These grants are expected to be made in the form of project-based grants.
 Within a proposed project budget, C3 Strategic Partners have worked to align our indirect cost limit to the true cost of conducting project-based work.
 As such, indirect costs can comprise 29% of the total budget submitted.
 Indirect costs include overall organizational operating expenses and overhead costs, which includes salaries of individuals needed for overall management of the organization.
 Salaries for program staff needed to implement the project are not included in the 29% limit.

 How long is the grant duration?
 Can I request multi-year funding?

-Work should be completed within 12 months of the grant award and multi-year proposals will not be considered.
+Work should be completed within 6-8 months of the grant award and multi-year proposals will not be considered.
+No follow-on funding is anticipated to be available from C3 Grantmaking.

 Do you fund non-U.S. organizations?